 Other mines in the valley include Orondo, St Patrick, Veta Gold, Stone Cabin, Aquarius Travertine, Borosolvay Quarry and West End Quarry.

 The information on the page was obtained from California mining records and other sources in the public domain.
 More detailed information about these mines and other Trona topics can be found in Trona Trivia by Dr. O.N.
 Cole. which was written in about 1984.
 This book is available for sale from the SVHS or may be borrowed at your local library by having them look it up on WorldCat and then having them contact the San Bernardino County Library System or other library that owns this title.
-Another source of information about Searles Valley mines.
 Another source of information on mines in Searles Valley is Searles Valley Story published in 1975 and is out of print.
 There are 10 libraries around the country that own copies of this book and it may be borrowed through libraries that participate in the inter-library loan program.